dveeden/docs/loadbalancing.md

 Another common option is to use a software based loadbalancer.
 Common ones are ProxySQL, haproxy and MySQL Router.

-The last type of loadbalancer that we will discuss here is hardware based loadbalancers.
+The last type of loadbalancing that we will discuss here is hardware based loadbalancers.
 These are physical machines where you plug in a network cable.
 These are often costly, but also offer a high throughput.

 ## General loadbalancing requirements for TiDB